Records smashed at Knockcroghery dispersal sale

 The mighty ewe lamb entry attracted huge activity from both online and ringside bidders.
 This flurry of activity was evident throughout the entire ewe lamb section, with the ewe lambs producing the highest section average of the sale at €1,780.

-Double all-Ireland champion Knockcroghery Winter that sold for €10,000. \ Shanon Kinahan

-With the first ewe lamb into the ring being the record-breaking Winter daughter that sold for €11,000, the ewe lambs started off extremely strongly.
+With the first ewe lamb into the ring being the record-breaking Winter daughter, that sold for €11,000, the ewe lambs started off extremely strong.

 The next top price to come in the ewe lamb section was a half-sister to the record-breaking ewe lamb, also being sired by Pembroke Bulletproof.